Mumbi69/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # Symbolic links
 * changes the owner and the group owner of _hello to vincent and staff respectively.
 > * The file _hello is in the working directory
 > * The file _hello is a symbolic link.

+# If only
+* Changes the owner of the file hello to betty only if it is owned by the user guillaume.
+> * The file hello will be in the working directory.

+# Star Wars
+* Plays the StarWars IV episode in the terminal.